Roasted Carrot Salad with sweet carrots, tangy goat cheese, crunchy pistachios, and plump cranberries with the most amazing citrus dressing.

 Roasted carrot salad in a bowl ready to be served.

-It’s visually stunning and bursting with flavor, featuring sweet roasted carrots, creamy goat cheese, crunchy pistachios, and juicy cranberries.
+This salad is bursting with flavor—sweet roasted carrots, creamy goat cheese, crunchy pistachios, and juicy cranberries.

 Topped with an incredible citrus dressing, it’s perfect for your Easter dinner!